sailthru/stolos/scheduler/README.md

         }
     }

-The furthest level of complexity enables boolean logic.
+We also enable boolean logic in dependency structures.
 A task can depend on `dependency_group_1` OR another dependency group.
 Within a dependency group, you can specify that the dependencies come from one different set of `job_ids` AND another set.
 In this example, note that the value of `dependency_group_1` is a list.
 The use of a list specifies AND logic, while the declaration of different dependency groups specifies OR logic.

             ...
             "depends_on": {